Branding & Naming Expert President of Tungsten Branding

 Are you constantly clarifying?

-One sure sign that you may need to rebrand is if you find yourself continually explaining what your company really does.
-Minnesota Mining & Manufacturing had to rebrand to 3M to accommodate their growth into other areas.
+One of the signs that you need to rebrand is finding yourself continually explaining what your company really does.
+Here are some rebranding examples to think about: Minnesota Mining & Manufacturing had to rebrand to 3M to accommodate their growth into other areas.
 Kentucky Fried Chicken rebadged to KFC, allowing them to expand their menu and avoid the negative connotations of “fried” foods.

 Successful rebranding strategies